Skip to main content

 Continuous improvement at UC San Diego

 OSI developed and nurtured UC San Diego's LSS culture, empowering and enabling thousands of staff to identify, assess, and solve issues with a customer-centric balance of efficiency and effectiveness.
 Our campus often refers to itself as a “living laboratory” and we take this seriously at not only a transformational level, but also at a very incremental level where we continuously seek to find ways to streamline, optimize, and improve the quality of our operations.
-A differentiator in our approach is a deliberate attempt to ensure that as we deliver our services to our community, we keep in mind the critical balance between service quality, operational efficiency, financial sustainability, and employee satisfaction and effectiveness.
-By paying attention to this critical nexus we help deliver end- to-end solutions that allow UC San Diego to be a Student Centered, Research Focused, Service Oriented, Public University.
+By paying attention to this critical nexus we help deliver end-to-end solutions that allow UC San Diego to be a Student Centered, Research Focused, Service Oriented, Public University.

 What are Lean Six Sigma and Continuous Improvement?

 • Lean tools evaluate processes to focus on simplifying steps involved and find ways to achieve faster outcomes.
 Speed is the focus.
 The kinds of questions we often tackle may be: Are we producing reports which were necessary a few years ago, but are not needed today?
-Are there fields on forms that we are validating, which have been validated previously?
 Are there multiple systems that don't communicate with each other?
 Are we seeing bottlenecks?

 • Six Sigma tools focus on quality and accuracy.
 The kinds of questions we examine may be: Is this a problem we thought was solved in a past effort?
 What are the goals for our outcomes, and how often are we within those goals?
 Are quality controls built into the process, or are we capturing errors well after they occur?